menriquez-IDM/GitHub-Copilot-Fundamentals-100/lab-handouts/lab01.md

 4. In the same `index.js` file, enter the following instructions for reversing a sentence

 ```
-  take a sentence as input, reverse the input sentence, the start of the sentence must start with a capital.
-This should be done in javascript
+Create a function that takes a sentence as input, reverse the input sentence, the start of the sentence must start with a capital.
+This should be done in JavaScript.
 ```

 5. The generated outcome should look similar to this: